 Jefferson County, Alabama does business in accordance with the Federal Fair Housing Law (The Fair Housing Amendments Act of 1988).
-It is illegal to discriminate against any person because of Race, Color, Religion, Sex, Handicap, Familial Status, or National Origin:

-In the sale or rental of housing or residential lots; In the provision of real estate brokerage services; In advertising the sale or rental of housing; In the appraisal of housing; In the financing of housing; and Blockbusting is also illegal.
+It is illegal to discriminate against any person because of Race, Color, Religion, Sex, Handicap, Familial Status, or National Origin: In the sale or rental of housing or residential lots; In the provision of real estate brokerage services; In advertising the sale or rental of housing; In the financing of housing; and Blockbusting is also illegal.